spectrocloud/librarium/docs/docs-content/clusters/edge/cluster-management/skip-draining.md

    :::warning

-   In single-node clusters, disabling node draining means normal workloads and the upgrade process happen in parallel.
+   Disabling node draining means normal workloads and the upgrade process happen in parallel.
 This will increase memory usage, and may cause your node to become unresponsive if your host is memory-constrained.

    In such cases, you may set the `pack.drain.drainPods` parameter to `true`, and set `pack.drain.disableEviction` to `true`.
 This will prevent the drain process from hanging indefinitely due to `PodDisruptionBudget` constraints, while